 Please note: There may be clients joining volunteers on the lion walks and times may vary due to season.

-Accommodation upgrades are available for those who wish to have a more "comfortable" volunteer experience.
-Volunteers can upgrade to either of the two options:
+Accommodation upgrades are available if anyone wishes to have a more exclusive volunteer experience.

 Zimbabwe - From Mana Pools National Park to Victoria Falls

 The beautiful country of Zimbabwe offers something for everyone; from the absolute wilderness of Mana Pools National Park, the ruins of Great Zimbabwe and the mountains overlooking Mozambique, to fine dining in Harare or bunjee jumping over Victoria Falls.
 It is rich in culture and colour and the Zimbabweans have not lost their humour and resolve.